topcoder-platform/groups-api/README.md

 - type: the relationship type, 'group' or 'user'
 - createdAt: the created at date string
 - createdBy: the created by user id

+## E2E Testing
+- Run the command: `npm run test`
+- For coverage: `npm run test:cov`
+- Coverage will be printed to console and it will also be available as html at `coverage/index.html`